 Vice Admiral Lou Crenshaw, CDFM United States Navy (Retired) is the Founder and President of Crenshaw Consulting Associates LLC.
 Lou has a record of almost four decades of proven executive success in a broad range of leadership positions in the public and private sectors.
-Lou has extensive experience in reorganization and realignment of large organizations with emphasis on financial issues and cross-functional alignment.
+Lou has extensive experience in the reorganization and realignment of large organizations with an emphasis on financial issues and cross-functional alignment.

 Lou’s vision for CCA is to deliver C-Suite-level consulting services to commercial and government clients by providing advice and counsel in strategic planning, executive coaching and organizational restructuring.
 CCA also provides assistance in capture management, client relationships and market analysis for commercial clients.
 The firm additionally provides due diligence and pipeline/contract analysis services to private equity investors.